Why Will Ferrell’s USC commencement speech was a grand slam

 There have been lots of great commencement speeches so far this year.
 However, there was one speech, in particular, that’s become a sensation: the address given by Will Ferrell at the University of Southern California commencement on May 12, 2017.

 We analyzed Ferrell’s speech.
-We found he had shaped his address the way the best communicators do: in a way that would resonate with audience members.
+We found he had shaped his address the way the best communicators do: In a way that would resonate with audience members.

 Ferrell wanted his speech both to congratulate and inspire the graduates listening to him.
 He wanted them to believe in their own ability to build a future like his, despite the fact that they might not know what they want to do right now.